tristanbrideweser/foris/README.md

 ## Company Vision
 ***Integrating technology of tomorrow, today.***

-Our mission is to depploy fully reliable and autonomous solutions to bring commpanies into the 21st century.
-By developing adaptable and personal robotic and intelligent systems, we believe that the world can become a simpler, smarter, and safer world.
+Our mission is to deploy fully reliable and autonomous solutions to enable companies to thrive in the autonomous era.
+By developing adaptable and customizable robotic and intelligent systems, we can create a simpler, smarter, and safer world.

 In the long term, FORIS seeks to partner with innovative robotic labs to harness the power of autonomous systems and embedded AI.

 ## Name & Brand
 **FORIS** := **F**ull-stack **O**perations in **R**obotics & **I**ntelligent **S**ystems

-In Latin, *foris* means door, and we believe that we are creating that entry into a new era.
+In Latin, *foris* means door - we're creating the entry into a new era of autonomous intelligence.

 ## Service Offerings
 Software